AFCON 2025: Stanley Nwabali shines as Nigeria claims 3rd place vs Egypt

-AFCON 2025: Stanley Nwabali Shines As Nigeria Beat Egypt 4-2 Via to Finish Third Place
+AFCON 2025: Stanley Nwabali Shines As Nigeria Beat Egypt 4-2 Via Penalty to Finish Third Place

 - Nigeria defeated Egypt 4–2 on penalties to finish third at the 2025 Africa Cup of Nations in Morocco on Saturday, January 17